NGC 470

 NGC 470 is a spiral galaxy in the constellation Pisces.
 Located approximately 91 million lightyears from Earth, it was discovered by Friedrich Wilhelm Herschel in 1784.
 The galaxy also weakly interacts with NGC 474.

+It is part of a galaxy group known as LGG 20.
+It has at least 3 members, which are NGC 474, NGC 520 and UGC 957.